arvisha16/PySimpleGUI-Demo/README.md

 # PySimpleGUI-Demo

 Resources to practice from examples:

-I feel this is the best resource to learn (too many working examples for most of the Python GUI-related requirements): https://github.com/PySimpleGUI/PySimpleGUI/tree/master/DemoPrograms
+I feel this is the best resource to learn (lots of working examples for most of the Python GUI-related requirements): https://github.com/PySimpleGUI/PySimpleGUI/tree/master/DemoPrograms

 Resources to install and start: